-Finding Jobs & Connections
+Finding Jobs, Internships & Connections

 Grand View University partners with Handshake - a modern career development platform - to be a one-stop-shop for launching your career.

-Handshake offers new features, enabling you to:
+Handshake enables you to:

 - Access personalized job recommendations based on your major and interests

-- Register for Career Fairs
+- Register for career fairs

 Disclaimer: The Career Center at Grand View University maintains these job and internship listings as a service to students for their career development and job/internship search efforts.
-The announcements posted here do not represent an endorsement or recommendation from The Career Center staff or the University.
+The announcements posted here do not represent an endorsement or recommendation from The Career Center staff or Grand View University.
 It is the responsibility of each applicant to research the integrity of an employer and use caution and common sense when contacting, interviewing or accepting a job or internship.

-- Talk to family, friends, faculty, recent graduates and use networks like LinkedIn to get your foot in the door.
+- Talk to family, friends, faculty, and recent graduates about their jobs and your search for a job or internship.